Book your ceremony at Sandwell Register Office

 Q3: Should PPE be worn by all parties at all times?
 How can you tell if it’s the same person who gave Notice if they have a mask on?

-A: Wearing PPE is optional for all in attendance.
-If an individual chooses to wear a face-covering we will not ask for it to be removed during the ceremony.
+A: All guests are now asked to wear a face covering throughout the ceremony .
 Identity can still be checked before the ceremony (if required) by the wearer briefly removing it whilst complying with social distancing guidelines.

 Q4: What if someone with Covid-19 symptoms attends the Register Office/Approved Venue?
 Can we ask them to leave?